aksel-blaise/garymorph/analysis/landmarking-protocol.md

 their thoughtful comments and constructive criticisms on an earlier draft of this landmarking protocol.
-The current iteration of the landmarking protocol was developed using the `digit3DLand` package in R (code available in this repository); however, the capacity to populate a replicable suite of reference geometry across the sample in *Geomagic Design X* made it a better option for the dynamic design process.
+The current iteration of the landmarking protocol was developed using the `digit3DLand` package in R (code available in this repository); however, the capacity to populate replicable reference geometry across the sample in *Geomagic Design X* made it a better option for the dynamic design process.
-Definitions of reference geometries and *Design X* features described in this protocol are paraphrased from the reference manual.

 ### References cited